 Climate Quest - 'what3words' takes you where...?

-- What was found at each site?
+- What can be found at each site?

 - Who put it there and why?